Updated: July 6, 2022

 However, after a few years in the corporate world, I began to hear a new call to adventure — entrepreneurship.

-While I was enjoying my job, I can’t help but wonder if there’s anything else I could be doing.
+While I was enjoying my job, I can’t help but wonder if there was anything else I could be doing.
 And that feeling become stronger and more persistent as months went by.

 A different kind of adventure.